itissid/js_toy_projects/minesweeper/README.md

 - Basic understanding of conditional logic.
 This task is going to test this part specifically.

 ### The task
 In this task students need to code up conditional logic that can generate a board.
-Again you will be working with `minesweeper.js` and  completing code for the function `generateRandomBoardTest`.
+Again you will be working with `minesweeper.js` and  completing code for the function `generateRandomBoard`.
 Once completed there is a test function that prints this board that the student/instructor can run.
-This string is then automatically printed on the console.
+This string is then automatically printed on the console to make sure you got it right.
 - Task 1 is not a prerequisite for this task but understanding the board representation using the array of array data structures is.
 - Students/Instructors can test their function by executing the `generateRandomBoardTest` in the script.
 Make sure you test with different board sizes to ensure the code is working.